 The graphic claims that the Apple logo is a good design because it's composed of perfect circles and follows the Fibonacci sequence and golden ratio.
 However, this claim has been soundly debunked by several mathematicians and designers, and if you look closely you can see that the lines of the apple do not adhere to strict geometry and that the numbers do not add up to the golden ratio.

 It's only natural to want to quantify good design down to geometry and numbers, and it would be awesome if there was a magical mathematical formula we could use to create perfect logo designs.
 But perfect geometry doesn't always appeal to the human eye, and one could argue that the Apple logo is successful because it's not geometrically precise.

 05. Use grids and geometric shapes to add polish and symmetry to your design

-The elegant logo design shown below uses a construction guide to great effect, and was a finalist in this September's Top 9 Logo Designs at 99designs.
+The elegant logo design shown below uses a construction guide to great effect.
 To create their design for the "All Day Ruckoff" logo contest, designer Kaelgrafi used a construction guide to achieve symmetry and maintain consistent spatial relationships between each line and curve of his design.